silke/dmx-notebook/README.md

 A mobile note-taking plugin for [dmx](https://dmx.berlin/)

-Clone into the bundle-dev/ folder of you DMX instance (or modules-external/ if yout DMX is built from source) and run
+Clone into the bundle-dev/ folder of you DMX instance (or modules-external/ if your DMX is built from source) and run
 ```
 mvn clean package
 ```